GothenburgBitFactory/bugwarrior/bugwarrior/docs/other-services/tutorial.rst

 This class is a `pydantic <https://pydantic-docs.helpmanual.io/>`_ model which we use to define which configuration options are available for the service, validate user configurations, and pass these values on to the service.

-The ``service`` attribute is how bugwarrior will know to assign a given section of the ``bugwarriorrc`` file to your service, for example:
+The ``service`` attribute is how bugwarrior will know to assign a given section of the configuration file to your service, for example:

 .. config::